top of page

 COMMUNITY IMPACT

-Lack of green integration
+Lack of green scape integration

 Considerable traffic impact